sahasatvik/sahasatvik.github.io/math/differentiation.md

 ## Taylor Series

-For a real or complex values function $x \mapsto f(x)$ which is infinitely differentiable at some real or complex number $a$, its Taylor Series is given by
+For a real or complex valued function $x \mapsto f(x)$ which is infinitely differentiable at some real or complex number $a$, its Taylor Series is given by

 $$ \displaystyle\sum_{n=0}^{\infty} \dfrac{f^{(n)}(a)}{n!}(x - a)^n $$